‘Nobody talks about it’: Understanding the rise in youth suicide

-VERIFY spoke with mental health experts and parents to get a better understanding of the many factors that contributed to the rise in youth suicide in the U.S.
+VERIFY spoke with mental health experts and parents to get a better understanding of the many factors that contributed to the rise in youth suicides in the U.S.

 Editor’s note: This story includes references to suicide and suicidal feelings.